 Since 2007, some 9,000 projects have been selected for funding from more than 65,000 applications

 ERC grantees have won prestigious prizes, including 6 Nobel Prizes, 4 Fields Medals, 5 Wolf Prize and more

 Over 40,000 articles acknowledging ERC support in international, peer reviewed journals to the end of 2015

 Each ERC grantee employs on average six team members, thus contributing to train a new generation of excellent researchers.
-Under Horizon 2020, it is estimated that around 7,000 grantees will be funded and 42,000 team members supported, offering cutting-edge research training for nearly 11,000 doctoral students and almost 16,000 postdoctoral researchers.
+Currently over 50,000 postdocs, PhD students and other staff working in their research teams.

 - More than 70% of projects assessed by an independent study made scientific breakthroughs or major advances, whilst about 25% of them made contributions that are incremental (see also result pilot study).